 Article 9 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004, as amended, sets out criteria for determining whether SEA should be undertaken on certain types of plans.
-Considering these criteria, the NTA concluded that an SEA was required for the Strategy, as it comprises a 'plan or programme' as defined by the SEA Directive which is likely to have significant environmental effects
+Considering these criteria, the NTA concluded that an SEA was required for the Strategy, as it comprises a 'plan or programme' as defined by the SEA Directive which likely to have significant environmental effects

-The findings of the SEA are expressed in this Environmental Report, which accompanies the Draft Strategy on public display and may be altered in order to take account of recommendations contained in submissions and/or in order to take account of any changes which are made to the Draft Strategy on foot of submissions.
-The National Transport Authority will take into account the findings of this report and other related SEA output during their consideration of the Draft Strategy and before it is finalised.
-When the Strategy is finalised and formally adopted by the Minister for Transport, Tourism and Sport, an SEA Statement will be prepared which will summarise, inter alia, how environmental considerations have been integrated into the Strategy.
+The findings of the SEA are expressed in this Environmental Report, which accompanies the Strategy and has been updated in order to take account of recommendations contained in submissions and in order to take account of any changes which have been made to the Strategy on foot of submissions.
+The National Transport Authority have taken into account the findings of this report and other related SEA output during their consideration and finalisation of the Strategy.
+On finalisation of the Strategy an SEA Statement is prepared which summarises. inter alia. how environmental considerations have been integrated into the Strategy.

-Section 2 The Draft Strategy
+Section 2 The Strategy